logancamp/CSDS447_Layer-Wise-Chair/README.md

     - Do these effects get stronger or weaker as you go deeper into the network?
     - Spearman correlation (measure of how one thing changes with another, i.e. layer vs strength of pattern)

+## AI Use Disclosure:
+Generative Ai models (GPT-5) was used to help with debugging, and some code generation, primarily file writing tasks.
+It was also used to help with tuning and ideation for data pre-processing to improve outputs or to learn about library/model implimentation steps.
+Outputs were both cross checked with online forums like Stackoverflow or GeeksForGeeks and official documentations, as well as edited and cleaned/fixed from personal knowledge.
+AI tools like copilot were also used occasionally for debugging tasks within the codebase using VSCode's "fix" tool, also verified and fixed using personal knowledge.

+### General Prompt Formats:
+"{context like code snippets, occasionally used for specific tasks}<br>
+Tell me how to impliment a {model/outputting task} using {library like sklearn}"
+<br><br>
+"Explain how a general implimentation of {model} from sklearn would be coded.
+What packages are needed?"
+<br><br>
+"{Error Context}<br>
+Where does this error occur in my implimentation? <br>
+{Code Snippet Context}"
+<br><br>
+"Explain: {Context, typically statistics or coding errors}"
 <br><br>

 # Get Started (BASH):